martin-prillard/eeg-machine-learning-challenge/README.md

 I also tried the NMF and Beta NMF with Itakura-Saito divergente.
 Finally, I tried MLLab and spindles.

 ### Features selection
 I had 317 features, without the BOW histograms features.
 Consequently, I did a feature selection to decrease model's complexity and avoid overfitting.
 Firstly, I tried a PCA, SelectKBest, RFECV (Feature ranking with recursive feature elimination and cross-validated selection of the best number of features), and ExtraTreesClassifer to keep only the 10-100th discriminatory features.
-Finally, Iimplemented my own Greedy Algorithm to increase the Cross-validation score on the train sample.
+Finally, I implemented my own Greedy Algorithm to increase the Cross-validation score on the train sample.

 ### Classification
 I kept for a long time with a simple logistic regression, it gave me my best score (more than 0.77).